Nikele Moyake: Tributes

 In 1968, the Soul Giants recorded a tribute album dedicated to Nick Moyake called I Remember Nick.
 Barney Rachabane and Dennis Mpale decided to create the album in his honour.
-In 2012, The Blue Notes Tribute Okestra, a tribute band formed to pay homage to the original members, recorded live at The Bird's Eye Jazz Club, Basel, Switzerland in June 2012.
+In 2012, The Blue Notes Tribute Orkestra, a tribute band formed to pay homage to the original members, recorded live at The Bird's Eye Jazz Club, Basel, Switzerland in June 2012.